 Waiting for details on a new GTA game generally involves one major area of speculation - where will it be set?
 While characters and storylines are just as subject to interesting details, there's something about GTA's setting that feels like the most pivotal choice Rockstar has to make.
 Whether it's Liberty City, Los Santos or another metropolitan area, the playground in which players will run riot is a big question mark hanging over the game.

-This idea has had a little bit more detail added to it by a recent alleged leak, which purportedly comes via the friend of a disgruntled ex-Rockstar employee.
+This idea had a little bit more detail added to it by an alleged leak, which purportedly came via the friend of a disgruntled ex-Rockstar employee.
 If the information is to be believed, the game will be set in Florida, and have a map bigger than GTA 5 and Red Dead Redemption 2 combined, covering three cities including Vice City.
 Players will apparently be able to control four different protagonists, expanding on GTA 5's three main characters.

 There have also been suggestions elsewhere that Liberty City (from GTA III), San Andreas (from GTA: San Andreas, natch), and the Midwest could feature, or maybe even all of the above for different sections.

 Regardless, expect the game to push the boundaries of what the new hardware from Sony and Microsoft is capable of.
 There's no guarantee that the game world will be bigger and more detailed than the map from GTA 5, but that's certainly how things seem to be trending.

 The main story of each GTA game so far has involved criminality, as a rule, but the exact flavour is always up for change.
 A crucial bit of information when it comes to GTA 6's narrative is that Rockstar's co-founder, Dan Houser, left the studio in March 2020.

 That means that one of the studio's key tastemakers and writers has departed, someone who, together with his brother Sam, has shaped the franchise's tone from the very beginning.